kshah11-org/minesweeper-orange-belt/BACKLOG.md

 # UAT 3.1

-Given an empty 3x3 board
+Given a 3x3 board with the top left square as 3
-When the user hits the top left square which is number 3 Then the user can mark the squares around it with as mines
+When the user marks the squares around it
+Then an updated board with the number is returned